National Disability Insurance Scheme

 PQS must maintain compliance with all relevant federal and state policies and guidelines, this includes:

-The Department of Education and Training applies the following inclusive practices to support learners with disability:
+The department applies the following inclusive practices to support learners with disability:

 Skills Disability Support, a targeted initiative providing specialised technology and services to PQS to assist their learners with disability to gain nationally recognised skills and qualifications